Skip to content

 Shell Access

-Open OnDemand allows Aoraki shell access from the top menu bar under Clusters > Aoraki Cluster Shell Access.
+Get command-line access to the cluster from the top menu bar options: Clusters > Aoraki Cluster Shell Access.

 Open OnDemand Shell